 A 2-quart saucepan is the workhorse of any kitchen—one of the pots you’ll reach for every time you cook.
 After testing nine different saucepans—which included whisking 9 quarts of pastry cream, making 16 cups of caramel, and simmering 21 cups of rice pilaf—we think the Cuisinart MultiClad Pro 2-Quart Saucepan ($50) is the best for most average households.
 Unlike the other saucepans in our testing group, the Cuisinart MultiClad Pro has every feature we looked for in a saucepan at an affordable price.
-The Cuisinart has tri-ply throughout, a comfortable handle that is secured with rivets, a bent lip that allows for clean pouring with no drips and dribbles, and a snug-fitting lid with a handle big enough to grasp with a kitchen towel or pot holder.
+The fully clad Cuisinart has a comfortable handle that is secured with rivets, a bent lip that allows for clean pouring with no drips and dribbles, and a snug-fitting lid with a handle big enough to grasp with a kitchen towel or pot holder.
 Its wide body accommodates whisks comfortably, and even heat distribution made caramelizing sugar a breeze.

 In addition to our own research and testing, we talked to experts who have been cooking in professional kitchens for many years about what they looked for in a saucepan: experts Sarah Mastracco, culinary producer for shows including Martha, Pati’s Mexican Table, and more; Nora Singley, food stylist for cookbooks, Martha Stewart Living, and more; and Clare Langan, private chef and culinary instructor, offered their expertise on the subject.